Koredotcom/docs/docs/xo/contactcenter/configurations/languages-and-speech/configure-languages-and-speech.md

 <img src="../images/voice-preferences.png" alt="
 Voice Preferences" title="Voice Preferences" style="border: 1px solid gray; zoom:80%;">

-2. Select a **Text-to-Speech Engine** in the _Voice Preferences_ window: _Google Cloud Text-to-Speech, Microsoft Azure Speech Services,_ or _AWS Amazon Polly._
+2. Select a **Text-to-Speech Engine** in the _Voice Preferences_ window: _Google Cloud Text-to-Speech, Microsoft Azure Speech Services, AWS Amazon Polly_ or _Nvidia Riva_.
     1. Enter **Sample Text** to preview your voice selection.
 You can play, navigate through the audio (Back/Fw), and adjust the preview volume.
 Clicking the More Options (⋮) button reveals options to adjust **Playback Speed** and **Download** the voice preview.
     2. Click the **Play** button next to any available voice to preview it.
 Voices are available for all TTS engines, but each engine has its own voice options.
     3. Select a different Voice Language if required.
     <img src="../images/configure-voice-preferences.gif" alt="Configure Voice Preferences" title="Configure Voice Preferences" style="border: 1px solid gray; zoom:80%;">

 3. Select an **Automated Speech Recognition Engine**: Google Cloud Speech-to-Text, Microsoft Azure Speech Services, AmiVoice, or NVIDIA Riva.
-Afterward, choose the **Dialect** that you want to work with.
+Afterward, choose the [Dialect](#list-of-supported-dialects) that you want to work with.
 <img src="../images/asr-and-dialect.png" alt="
 Select ASR and Dialect" title="Select ASR and Dialect" style="border: 1px solid gray; zoom:80%;">